-When we first started, our team also tried out random forest (Breiman, 2001) (decision trees ensemble algorithm) in R's randomForest package, as well as RIPPER (Cohen, 1995)

-(rule induction algorithm) in WEKA (Hall et al., 2009).
-As the random forest and RIPPER did not perform as well as GBM on the validation set, we did not conduct further explorations into them or other classification algorithms.
-If we did find alternative classification algorithms that perform as well as (or if not better than) GBM, we could train a set of base classifiers and combine them with stacking (Wolpert, 1992).
+In the early to mid stages of the competition, we used two layers of GBM to select the most important features.
+During the final stages, we focused on only one layer of GBM as we had identified the three best types of features.
+Initially, we also tried random forest (Breiman, 2001) (decision trees ensemble algorithm) in R's randomForest package as well as RIPPER (Cohen, 1995) (rule induction algorithm) in WEKA (Hall et al., 2009).
+As the random forest and RIPPER did not perform as well as GBM on the validation set, we did not conduct further explorations on them or other classification algorithms.
+If we did find alternative algorithms that perform on par with (or better than) GBM, we could train a set of base classifiers and combine them with stacking (Wolpert, 1992).

-3.3 Result and discussion
+3.3 Result and Discussion